-2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Religious Studies 4 credits The study of a selected topic in the discipline.
-Different topics are chosen for each offering, based on students' interests and needs.
-2295; 2296; 3395; 3396; 4495; 4496 Internships in Religious Studies 0 - 4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Religious Studies 0 - 4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+4417, 4418 Field Instruction in Social Work I, II 4, 4 credits Supervised experience in the practice of generalist social work in a community social agency.
+Students assume direct service responsibility using a variety of social work methods and roles.
+Each student is assigned to a specific agency for the year.
+Sixteen hours of field instruction per week is required.
+Prerequisites: Social Work 3322 and permission of the instructor.
+2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Social Work 4 credits The study of a selected topic in the discipline.
+Different topics are chosen for each offering, based on students' interests and needs 2295; 2296; 3395; 3396; 4495; 4496 Internships in Social Work 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Social Work 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
-Social Work Associate Professor Rees (Department Chair); Instructor McKeon; Lecturer/ Program Coordinator Orzolek-Kronner.
-Areas of particular teaching interest: Professor Rees: human relations in the workplace, family; Instructor McKeon: clinical practice, diversity.
-The primary purpose of the Social Work Department is to prepare social work students for entry level generalist supports a basic understanding of various client systems including individuals, families, groups, organizations, and communities and the helping roles assumed by social work students in an effort to enhance quality of life within client groups.
-The social work program prepares students for the practice of social work.
-The Council on Social Work Education nationally accredits this program.
-Graduates of this program can move directly into social work positions or enter selected graduate programs in social work with advanced standing.
-The department respects diversity of client populations and lifestyles and strives to achieve an effective balance between these factors and social work practice.
-The development of an understanding of bio-psycho-socio-c ultral components within the person/ environment equation is supported in social work courses.
-The uniqueness of all students and the growth and development of their professional self is encouraged throughout the curriculum.
-BASIC MAJOR:
+Sociology Associate Professor Lemke (Department Chair); Assistant Professors Dundes, Shin, and B. Smith; Instructor Harlow.
+Areas of particular teaching interest: Professor Dundes: criminology, criminal justice, medical sociology; Professor Lemke: social theory, social stratification, gender roles; Professor Shin: work and occupations, social change, urban sociology; Professor Smith: research methods, sociology of religion, quantitative data analysis; Instructor Harlow: race and ethnicity and sociology of education.
+Students majoring in sociology may move directly into careers in law enforcement, business, social service, education, and government.
+Some prepare for graduate study in sociology, law, criminal justice, business, or liberal arts.
+The Major (42 credit hours) Required Courses: